 - Passwords

 - Store salted and hashed passwords to avoid rainbow tables.

 - Digest

-- A hash of a document.
+- -A hash of a document.

 - Digital Signatures

-- Sign a hash with a private key.
+- -Sign a hash with a private key.

 - Digital Certificates

 - Sign document to show who really owns a public/private key.

-- Chain of trust for distributing certificates.
+- -Chain of trust for distributing certificates.

-- Root of trust built into OS.
+- -Root of trust built into OS.

 - Hash Collisions

 - Duplicate hash (digital signature) is a security issue.

-- Birthday attack to find duplicates.